yuzie007/mpltern/docsrc/conventions.rst

 Normalization in Ternary Plots
 ==============================

-In most plotting methods in Mpltern, the given three variables are automatically normalized by ``ternary_scale``.
+In most plotting methods in mpltern, the given three variables are automatically normalized by ``ternary_scale``.
 By this convention, the three variables can be treated on an equal footing.
 The exceptions are the span-plots like ``ax.axtline``.
 Since in these methods only one of the variables is given, in principle it is not possible whether the given value is already normalized or not.
-**To avoid confusions, it is strongly suggested to normalize the three variables beforehand outside Mpltern.**
+**To avoid confusions, it is strongly suggested to normalize the three variables beforehand outside mpltern.**